 A friend recommends a television show to you.
-One that they guarantee you will enjoy if you just get past the first 5 season, a total of 96 40-minute-long episodes.
+One that they guarantee you will enjoy if you just get past the first 5 seasons, a total of 96 40-minute-long episodes.
 You can’t skip it because it plays an integral part in the plot going forward and you won’t appreciate the pay-off at the series finale if you do.
 Would you watch the show?

 Depending on your priorities and the amount of time you have on your hands, chances are that a good portion of you will say no. As much as you may appreciate your friend and enjoy television, you don’t want to dedicate 64 hours of your life to something you know you will probably not enjoy a great deal from the beginning .
 So why do so many of us tend to not apply the same reason to what we choose to read?

-More superficially, some of us may read to appear more intelligent to our colleges, family, or friends.
+More superficially, some of us may read to appear more intelligent to our colleagues, family, or friends.
 We may also wish to simply keep up with the ongoing trends of popular bestsellers or hot topics in fiction or non-fiction.
 We may build up FOMO(fear of missing out) if we don’t read, regardless of whether we enjoy the book or not.
 If we read for these reasons, if we don’t willingly immerse ourselves in the text we are reading, the benefits may be lost to us, and the lesson may quickly fade away.

 Yet the peril of reading is not simply forgetting, or wasting one’s own time, but also hurting ourselves in the process.
 If we choose to read a book with content discussing assault or suicide, depending on our own individual experiences, we may be triggered by the content we are reading.
 Old memories pop up or emotions begin to surface and we no longer feel safe in the book we are reading.
 It is far better to DNF a book then to put oneself through personal torment to finish it.